S1mpleyang/ConstructionActionRecognition/README.md

 ## update

-Our new work ["A teacher–student deep learning strategy for extreme low resolution unsafe action recognition in construction projects"](https://www.sciencedirect.com/science/article/abs/pii/S1474034623004226) is pubilshed in Advanced Engineering Informatics.
+Our new work ["A teacher–student deep learning strategy for extreme low resolution unsafe action recognition in construction projects"](https://www.sciencedirect.com/science/article/abs/pii/S1474034623004226) is pubilshed in Advanced Engineering Informatics (JCR Q1, IF=8.0).
 We focus on extramely low resolution (28 pixels * 28 pixels) action recognition task in construction site using extramely low-resolution CMA dataset.
 You can gain more details in the publish paper.

 # Step1